Deciding to use Flux Core welding rather than MIG depends on:

-Just because MIG welding is an indoor process this does not mean you do not need ventilation, whether MIG welding or flux core welding good ventilation is needed for the person welding.
+Just because MIG welding is an indoor process this doesn’t mean you don’t need ventilation.
+It doesn’t matter if you’re MIG welding or flux core welding.

-Because: MIG welding and dual shielded flux core welding uses gasses that could suffocate you when leaked, killing silently.
-Good ventilation is a must.
+MIG welding and dual shielded flux core welding use gas that could suffocate you when leaked.

-Flux core welding produces more smoke and fumes while welding and can make it difficult to see the weld puddle.
+Flux core welding makes more smoke and fumes when you weld.
+And can make it difficult to see the weld puddle.

-And some of these fumes are noxious and shouldn’t be breathed in.
+And some of these fumes are noxious and you shouldn’t breath them in.

 A Round Up Of Other MIG VS Flux Core Differences

 1. Flux core welding is more often used for out of position welding.
-This is where you’re welding at any angle other than a flat, horizontal angle.
-Vertical, uphill and particularly for overhead welding flux core wins.
+This is where you’re welding at any angle other than a flat or horizontal angle.
+For vertical, uphill and particularly for overhead welding flux core welding wins.

-2. Both welding methods need a contact tip of the right size for the welding wire used.
-MIG needs a nozzle over the contact tip to direct the shielding gas to cover the weld pool.
+2. Both welding methods need a contact tip of the right size for your welding wire.
+MIG needs a nozzle over the contact tip to direct your shielding gas to cover your weld pool.

-3. Flux core welding needs greater welding wire stickout length.
+3. Flux core welding needs a longer welding wire stickout length.
 Around twice the stickout compared to MIG welding.

-Did you enjoy my head to head assessment of flux core welding vs MIG welding?
+Did you enjoy this head to head assessment of flux core welding vs MIG welding?
 And now you know that the welding method you choose to use depends on what you’re welding.

 The type of metal, the kind of object you’re welding.
-When it cannot be cleaned well or brought inside where you can MIG weld then your option when comparing the two is to flux core weld.
+When you can’t clean well.
+Or bring in to MIG weld.
+Then your option when comparing the two is to flux core weld.